How to Become a Licensed Counselor in South Carolina

-Residents of the Palmetto State who want to become licensed professional counselors in South Carolina know that the state has more to offer than just gorgeous beaches and golf courses.
-If you enjoy helping people and want to pursue studies in counseling and psychiatry, a career in counseling might be the right move for you.
+Residents of the Palmetto State who want to become licensed professional counselors in know that the state has more to offer than just gorgeous beaches and golf courses.
+If you enjoy helping people, a career in counseling might be the right move for you.

 Educational Requirements to Become a Licensed Professional Counselor in South Carolina

 The first step to becoming a licensed professional counselor involves earning an accredited master’s or doctoral degree primarily in counseling or in a related discipline.
 The program must be a minimum of 48 graduate semester hours and include study in the following content areas: